Lockheed C-130 Hercules: Further developments

 The C-130H model has updated Allison T56-A-15 turboprops, a redesigned outer wing, updated avionics, and other minor improvements.
-Later H models had a new, fatigue-life-improved, center wing that was retrofitted to many earlier H-models.
+Later H models had a new, fatigue-life-improved, center wing that was retrofitted to many earlier H models.
 For structural reasons, some models are required to land with reduced amounts of fuel when carrying heavy cargo, reducing usable range.

-The H model remains in widespread use with the United States Air Force (USAF) and many foreign air forces.
-Initial deliveries began in 1964 (to the RNZAF), remaining in production until 1996.
-An improved C-130H was introduced in 1974, with Australia purchasing 12 of the type in 1978 to replace the original 12 C-130A models, which had first entered Royal Australian Air Force (RAAF) service in 1958.
-The U.S. Coast Guard employs the HC-130H for long-range search and rescue, drug interdiction, illegal migrant patrols, homeland security, and logistics.
+The H model remains in widespread use with the USAF and many foreign air forces.
+Initial deliveries began in 1964 (to the Royal New Zealand Air Force, remaining in production until 1996.
+An improved C-130H was introduced in 1974, with Australia purchasing 12 of the type in 1978 to replace the original 12 C-130A models, which had first entered RAAF service in 1958.
+The U.S. Coast Guard (USCG) employs the HC-130H for long-range search-and-rescue, drug interdiction, illegal migrant patrols, homeland security, and logistics.

 C-130H models produced from 1992 to 1996 were designated as C-130H3 by the USAF, with the "3" denoting the third variation in design for the H series.
-Improvements included ring laser gyros for the INUs, GPS receivers, a partial glass cockpit (ADI and HSI instruments), a more capable APN-241 color radar, night vision device compatible instrument lighting, and an integrated radar and missile warning system.
-The electrical system upgrade included Generator Control Units (GCU) and Bus Switching units (BSU) to provide stable power to the more sensitive upgraded components.
+Improvements included ring laser gyros for the inertial guidance systems, GPS receivers, a partial glass cockpit (ADI and HSI instruments), a more capable APN-241 color radar, night vision device-compatible instrument lighting, and an integrated radar and missile-warning system.
+The electrical system upgrade included generator control units and bus switching units to provide stable power to the more sensitive, upgraded components.

 The equivalent model for export to the UK is the C-130K, known by the Royal Air Force (RAF) as the Hercules C.1.
 The C-130H-30 (Hercules C.3 in RAF service) is a stretched version of the original Hercules, achieved by inserting a 100 in plug aft of the cockpit and an 80 in plug at the rear of the fuselage.
 A single C-130K was purchased by the Met Office for use by its Meteorological Research Flight, where it was classified as the Hercules W.2.
-This aircraft was heavily modified, with its most prominent feature being the long red and white striped atmospheric probe on the nose and the move of the weather radar into a pod above the forward fuselage.
+This aircraft was heavily modified, with its most prominent feature being the long, red-and-white-striped, atmospheric probe on the nose and the move of the weather radar into a pod above the forward fuselage.
 This aircraft, named Snoopy, was withdrawn in 2001 and was then modified by Marshall of Cambridge Aerospace as a flight testbed for the A400M turbine engine, the TP400.
 The C-130K is used by the RAF Falcons for parachute drops.
 Three C-130Ks (Hercules C Mk.1P) were upgraded and sold to the Austrian Air Force in 2002.